Civil War Memorial (Savannah, Georgia): Confederate Soldier statue

-In early 1878, prominent Savannah citizen George Wymberly Jones De Renne proposed replacing Silence, at his own expense, with a bronze statue of a Confederate soldier.
+In early 1878, prominent Savannah citizen George Wymberley Jones De Renne proposed replacing Silence, at his own expense, with a bronze statue of a Confederate soldier.
 The Ladies' Memorial Association approved this idea in March and again in April, and following this, De Renne hired New York-based architect David Richards to craft the statue.
 For the statue, simply called Confederate Soldier, De Renne and Richards wanted to depict a battle-worn soldier, which was rare, as few Confederate monuments at this time depicted them.
 Former Confederate Captain Hamilton Branch assisted Richards with the statue, sending him multiple articles of clothing he had worn in battle, as well as a rifle used during the war.
 According to Branch, the attire presented a soldier, "as he looked when he marched and fought, and not when he danced and fluted at home".
 The statue depicted the soldier at parade rest, which, according to De Renne, "indicates submission to the inevitable, without excluding the idea of manly struggle to avoid it".
 Richards used photos of Savannah veteran A. S. Bacon as a model.
 On May 22, 1879, Confederate Soldier was hoisted atop the shaft, with Silence and Judgment removed from the monument.
 Silence was relocated to the Confederate section of Laurel Grove Cemetery, while Judgment was sent to Thomasville, Georgia to be used as part of that town's Civil War memorial.